 The upload management of an eDonkey peer maintains an upload queue which consists of two lists, the waiting list and the uploading list.
 The uploading list holds the requests which are currently served.
-A download request is served as soon as it obtains an upload slot, i.e. it moves from the waiting list to the uploading list, see Fig. 4.
-Typically, each served request gets an equal share of the upload capacity and we assume that only one block is downloaded at a time, i.e., $\ell = 1$.
-However, different modifications of the original eDonkey client exist, which may change this behavior [24].
+A download request is served as soon as it obtains an upload slot, i.e. it moves from the waiting list to the uploading list.
+Typically, each served request gets an equal share of the upload capacity.
+However, different modifications of the original eDonkey client exist, which may change this behavior [21].
 The complex scoring mechanism of eDonkey decides which request is served next.
 One important factor of the scoring system is the "high ID/low ID" mechanism to ensure fairness among all peers.
 A high ID increases the score, whereas a low ID reduces it.
 A peer gets a low ID if the server cannot establish a new connection to the peer, e.g. the peer is located behind a firewall or a NAT.
 The blocking of incoming connections or an invalid IP address would hinder to contact this peer and is unfair since these peers would not answer to file requests.